NJ police net 41 fugitives, including 5 accused of murder - NewsBreak

 A collection of crime-fighting 'supergroups' nailed 42 defendants in a series of pinpointed attacks on organized gangs dealing drugs, packing weapons and waging street warfare in North Jersey, authorities announced.
 The Violent Crime Initiative, as it's called, targeted what had been thriving criminal organizations in Newark, Paterson and elsewhere, U.S....

-Authorities continue to search for a Newark teenager who has been missing for a week.
-Breanna Santoro, 17, was last seen on Oct.
-20 on the 100 block of Dr. Martin Luther King Jr. Boulevard, according to Newark police.
-She has multi-colored braided hair (brown, purple and blue) and wears...
+NEWARK — Police are asking the public to help them find a teenager who has been missing for a week.
+Breanna Santoro, 17, was last seen on Thursday, Oct.
+20 in the 100 block of Dr. Martin Luther King Jr. Boulevard, according to Newark Public Safety Director Fritz G. Frage via Facebook.

+Corrections officer from Jersey City charged with taking bribe at state prison

+A state prison corrections officer from Jersey City has been charged with accepting a bribe to smuggling tobacco to an inmate, Essex County authorities said.
+Christopher Smoaks, 31, a senior correctional police officer at Northern State Prison in Newark, allegedly received payment from an inmate’s relative in return for smuggling suspected tobacco to the inmate on Oct.
+16, acting Essex County Prosecutor Theodore N. Stephens II announced Thursday.

 Three northern New Jersey residents arrested ‘casing’ vehicles in Marlboro